 To help investigate the cause of hypereosinophilia (HE), a condition with persistent increase in the number of eosinophils, a specific type of white blood cell, or hypereosinophilic syndrome (HES), which is HE with associated tissue or organ damage; to help determine if someone with HE or HES can be treated with a tyrosine kinase inhibitor (TKI) such as imatinib

-FIP1L1-PDGFRA is an abnormal fusion gene sequence that causes excessive growth of eosinophils, a type of white blood cell.
+FIP1L1-PDGFRA is an abnormal fusion gene sequence that causes the bone marrow to produce too many eosinophils, a type of white blood cell.
 It is a rare cause of hypereosinophilia (HE) and hypereosinophilic syndrome (HES).
 This test detects the FIP1L1-PDGFRA gene sequence to help diagnose these conditions.

-While some genetic abnormalities are inherited from our parents, they can also come from changes that occur to genes or chromosomes after a person is born.
+While some genetic abnormalities are inherited from our parents, they can also come from changes that occur to genes or chromosomes later in life.
 These are called somatic mutations, which can occur through exposure to various environmental factors (e.g., radiation, certain chemicals), but more often for unknown reasons.

-The FIP1LI-PDGFRA gene sequence is one of those genetic changes acquired after birth.
-It occurs when a mutation on chromosome 4 causes deletion of approximately 800 nucleotides, or DNA building blocks, which normally separate the FIP1L1 and PDGFRA genes.
-Because of this deletion, the two genes are brought together, producing a new fusion gene.
+The FIP1LI-PDGFRA gene sequence is one of those genetic changes acquired later in life.
+It occurs when the chromosome 4 loses approximately 800 nucleotides (DNA building blocks), which normally separate the FIP1L1 and PDGFRA genes.
+Because of this deletion, the two genes are brought together (fused), producing a new fusion gene.
 Other types of mutations can also lead to abnormalities of the PDGFRA gene, but this deletion is the most common.

 Normally, the PDGFRA gene provides instructions for making a protein that controls processes like cell growth and division.
-When the mutation occurs and the FIP1L1-PDGFRA fusion gene is present, the gene sequence still provides instructions for making that protein, but the protein that results is different because it is always activated and continues to send signals for growth and division.
+When the FIP1L1-PDGFRA fusion gene is present, the gene sequence still provides instructions for making that protein, but the protein that results is abnormal because it is always activated and continues to send signals for growth and division.
 With constant signals for growth, eosinophils (and sometimes other blood cells) can grow out of control, causing hypereosinophilia (HE) and hypereosinophilic syndrome (HES), which can be fatal if not treated promptly.

 Hypereosinophilia (HE) and Hypereosinophilic syndrome (HES)

 Eosinophils are a type of white blood cell that are involved in allergic reactions and immune responses to certain parasites.
 The number of eosinophils in the blood may be elevated with these conditions.
 Hypereosinophilia is the prolonged overproduction of eosinophils.
-As increasing numbers of eosinophils infiltrate and inflame tissues, HES develops.
-HES is a condition caused when infiltrative eosinophils affect and damage a variety of organs, including the heart, lungs and the nervous system.
+As increasing numbers of eosinophils move into and inflame tissues, HES develops.
+HES results when these eosinophils affect and damage a variety of organs, including the heart, lungs and the nervous system.

-Common symptoms include chest pain and shortness of breath, if the heart is involved.
+Common symptoms include chest pain and shortness of breath if the heart is involved.
 People with HES may also have anemia or excessive clotting (hypercoaguability), stroke, blurred vision or slurred speech.
-Other symptoms may involve the gastrointestinal system or the skin.
+Other symptoms may involve the digestive tract or the skin.
 Sometimes, there may be no symptoms, when tissue or organ damage is less severe.

-There are a number of causes of HE and HES besides genetic abnormalities.
+There are several causes of HE and HES besides genetic abnormalities.
 Allergic diseases are the most common cause in the developed world.
 Parasitic diseases, certain cancers, autoimmune disorders, skin disease, inflammatory bowel syndrome, and Addison disease can also cause HES.
-If an individual has HES and a health practitioner has ruled out these secondary causes, genetic testing can determine if FIP1L1-PDGFRA or other genetic abnormality is the underlying cause.
+If an individual has HES and a healthcare practitioner has ruled out these secondary (reactive) causes, genetic testing can determine if FIP1L1-PDGFRA or other genetic abnormality is the underlying cause.
 If the genetic abnormality is detected, the HE or HES is neoplastic.

 Only 0.4% of people with persistently high numbers of eosinophils carry the FIP1L1-PDGFRA gene.
 It is most common in individuals between 20 and 50 years old.
-Although it is a rare cause of HE and HES, it is important to identify it because HE/HES with FIP1L1-PDGFRA can be fatal if not treated but is effectively treated with the drug imatinib.
+Although it is a rare cause of HE and HES, it is important to identify it because HE/HES with FIP1L1-PDGFRA can be fatal if not treated.
+It can be effectively treated with the drug imatinib.

-The FIP1L1-PDGFRA gene sequence is a rare cause of increased eosinophils.
-Testing for the mutation may be used to help determine the cause of a persistently elevated number of eosinophils, as determined by a CBC, after other tests have ruled out more common secondary causes.
+FIP1L1-PDGFRA testing may be used to help determine the cause of a persistently elevated number of eosinophils, as determined by a complete blood count (CBC), after other tests have ruled out more common secondary (reactive) causes.
 These other tests may include, for example, allergy blood tests or stool tests for parasites.
-(See Common Questions for more on these.)
+(See below for more on these.)